Top 5 things most people want from their jobs

 Education boosts the confidence of employees.
 Employees want to work harder and smarter.

 With more education, employees can make this happen.
-Learning is an excellent prospect for employees to expand their knowledge and grow their careers.
+Learning is an excellent opportunity for employees to expand their knowledge and grow their careers.

 4. Recognition